 A few notable achievements: we are rich in great horned owls and clearly set a new record count.
 I might attribute this to twelve more party-hours above last year’s effort for a total of 45.63 party-hours owling and a likely high detection rate of 1.88 GHOWs per party-hour.
 One of our birding high achievers stood along an expansive portion of the Sudbury River marshland and heard six at once!

 Red-bellied woodpeckers are unrestrained, again, with 200 over last year’s number and 166 over the record high of four years ago.
 And this with level participation.
 In fact, this looked like another year of the woodpecker with high totals on all the species.

 Common ravens are successful breeders in the circle so we’ll see how many individuals can fit inside going forward.
 A small creep upward again.
 Check out the video below.

 Lows: Ring-billed gull still in free-fall.
 Golden-crowned kinglets and cedar waxwings were scarce and if not for Lincoln’s 66+ CEDWs concentrated around Valley Pond in the SE edge the number would be fewer than half the total.
 Acton, Concord, and Wayland found the rest.

-Three common ravens fledged last spring in the Lincoln CBC sector!
-Nurtured on Codman Farm organic chicken eggs.
+One of our great horned owl pairs raised at least one chick, now a teenager, heard recently sounding off along Valley Pond, and three common ravens, nurtured on Codman Farm free-range chicken eggs, fledged last spring in the Lincoln CBC sector!
 Watch the moving spectrogram and listen to the screaming kids.
 We hope the entire family joins us on Count Day 2022.
-Recorded June 8, 2021.
+(Recorded June 8, 2021.)